 The Yuba Community College District works with employers and community agencies to deliver customized training for employability and for upgrading work force skills.
-Contact the Vice President of Instruction (530-741-6984) for information about these activities.
+Call t (530-741-6984) for information about these activities.

 Extended Opportunity Programs and Services (E.O.P.S.)